insin/newforms/docs/forms.rst

    // Validation in an onSubmit event handler, where the form's fields were
    // rendered intio a <form ref="form"> in the component's render() var isValid = this.state.form.validate(this.refs.form)

+If you're using interactive validation, the form's input data will be updated and validated the user fills it in.
+To force the form to fully validate, call ``form.validate()``.

 .. _ref-dynamic-initial-values: